-At ABN, we approach your journey with us – from the experience on board and off, to the people you meet; from the décor of our ships, jungle lodges and houseboats, to the quality of service you receive – with consideration of the local community.
-Whether this means teaching an English class at the Baranagar Tuition Centre (supported by The ABN Foundation), or meeting local change-makers and doers like a civil rights advocate or a tea-taster at a plantation, we create experiences that foster a genuine connection between guests and the communities we interact with on the Indian Subcontinent's greatest river valleys.
+At ABN, we approach your journey with us – from the experience on board and off, to the people you meet, from the décor of our ships, jungle lodges and houseboats, to the quality of service you receive – with consideration for the local community.
+Whether this means teaching an English class at the Baranagar English Tuition Centre (supported by The ABN Foundation), or meeting local change-makers like a civil rights advocate or a tea-taster at a plantation, we create experiences that foster a genuine connection between guests and the communities we interact with in the Indian Subcontinent's greatest river valleys.

 Authenticity of service

-Since ABN's inception, we have been championing local in everything we do.
-It is our company policy to select young men and women from the local communities that we operate in and provide them with English language skills and hospitality training; this not only directly boosts village economies, but it also means that our guests are taken care of by true ambassadors of the region who can represent their own culture better than anyone.
-Guests from around the world are very appreciative of our staff’s efforts: discreet, authentic, and ever ready to help.
-Some things can’t be taught... and our crew’s genuine desire to go out of their way and ensure that each guest is well taken care of is one of them.
+Since the very beginning, we have been championing local in everything we do.
+It is our company policy to recruit young men and women from the local communities that we operate in and provide them with English language skills and hospitality training; this not only directly boosts village economies, but also means our guests are taken care of by true ambassadors of the region who can represent their own culture better than anyone.
+Guests from around the world benefit from our staff’s efforts: friendly, authentic, and ever ready to help.
+Some things can’t be taught, including our crew’s genuine desire to go the extra mile to ensure each guest is taken care of.

 As the pioneer of river cruises in India in 2003, ABN is the most experienced cruising operator in India.
-We have been working with travel partners since 2003, most of whom we still work with to this day.
-We also attribute our success and growth as a family-owned and -operated company to the word-of-mouth recommendations and support of our ever-growing ABN community, with a large portion of our guests being return customers.
+Many of our long-standing travel partners have been with us since day one, contributing to the confidence our guests feel when travelling with ABN.
+Our growth as a family-owned and -operated company can be attributed to the word-of-mouth recommendations and support of our ever-growing ABN community, with a large number of guests returning time and again.

 5% for the region

-In 2017, we formalized our efforts of 15+ years of philanthropy into ABN Foundation, a charitable organisation that funds education, environment protection, and local community development initiatives.
-Five percent of every cabin or room booked on an ABN property will be contributed towards making a positive impact on the region and, thereby, the planet.
+In 2017, we formalised 15+ years of philanthropy into the ABN Foundation, a charitable organisation that funds education, environmental protections, and local community development initiatives.
+Five percent of every cabin or room booked on an ABN property goes towards making a positive impact on the region and therefore, the planet.

-As more and more companies start their cruising operations in India’s rivers and set up hotels in her national parks, we are first-hand witnesses of their impact and, as such, feel an even greater sense of responsibility now to protect and preserve the environment and communities that we operate in, just as we did in 2003 when we first launched.
+With the growing popularity of cruising operations on India’s rivers and increasing numbers of hotels in her national parks, we are first-hand witnesses of their impact.
+As such, we feel an even greater sense of responsibility now to protect and preserve the environment and communities that we operate in, just as we did in 2003 when we first launched.

-A few examples we practice to minimize our impact on the environment are:
+A few examples we practise to minimise our impact on the environment are:

-All our ships, lodges and houseboats are deliberately boutique in size, accommodating from a couple up to 44 guests, as a way to ensure that we tread lightly wherever we go
+All our ships, lodges and houseboats are deliberately boutique in size, accommodating from a couple to 44 guests, as a way to ensure that we tread lightly wherever we go.

 At ABN, we choose to celebrate our regional heritage at every opportunity, making it the hero every time we design our ABN ships, lodges and houseboats.
-Great care has been taken to evoke a sense of homecoming to the region when you visit an ABN property, through the curation of hand-crafted wooden or cane/rattan furniture, hand-woven textiles bearing indigenous motifs, and locally sourced handicrafts, object d'arts and antiques.
-From the cane jakois and polos (traditional fishing gear) on the walls of the ship's saloon to the bisoni (Assamese hand-fan) motifs on our cushions, there's a story behind each piece that's waiting to be told.
+We take great care to evoke a sense of homecoming to the region when you visit an ABN property, through the curation of hand-crafted wooden or cane/rattan furniture, hand-woven textiles bearing indigenous motifs, and locally sourced handicrafts and antiques.
+From the cane jakois and polos (traditional fishing gear) on the walls of the ship's saloon to the bisoni (Assamese hand-fan) motifs on our cushions, there's a story behind each piece just waiting to be told.

-As further evidence of our commitment to supporting local, all ABN ships, jungle lodges and houseboats are built locally by expert craftsmen and engineers from Assam and Bengal.
+As further evidence of our commitment to supporting local communities, economies and traditional handicrafts, all ABN ships, jungle lodges and houseboats are built locally by expert craftsmen and engineers from Assam and Bengal.

 Awards and accolades

 ABN was awarded the National Tourism Award for Innovation for our pioneering venture in Indian river cruising.
 Additionally, ABN’s Diphlu River Lodge was ranked #2 in the category of India’s Best Wildlife Resorts by Lonely Planet.
-We were also honored to have hosted the Duke and Duchess of Cambridge, HRH Prince William and Catherine Middleton, at Diphlu River Lodge during their royal visit to India.
+We were also honoured to host the Duke and Duchess of Cambridge, HRH Prince William and Catherine Middleton, at Diphlu River Lodge during their royal visit to India.